CelticHeroesSuggestions/Database/events/samhain2011_shop_broom_jewelry.md

 * What: Spawn points for the Halloween 2011 event shops.
 * Why: These shops were very popular and would be a nice revival for the game.
 * Table: `ch_live_unitydatadb.spawn_points`, `ch_live_unitydatadb.shop`, `ch_live_unitydatadb.shop_stock`.
-* Notes: I placed the NPC in Farcrag Castle parapets (next to the to give more content there.
+* Notes: I use the Malazor the Warlock NPC (Samhain 2013 -- reaper ring shop) to concentrate valuable halloween luxury items.
 * Changes:
 ```

-# The shops were removed from the database for whatever reason, so adding them to Malazor the Warlock (2013 Samhain)
+# The shops and associated NPCs were removed from the database for whatever reason, and could not find what the original NPCs were named, so I am adding them to Malazor the Warlock (2013 Samhain)

+# See the `samhain2012_shop_fellspine_jewelry` to spawn Malazor the Warlock

 # skull pendants
 INSERT INTO ch_live_unitydatadb.shop_stock (shop_id, zone_id, item_id, stock_level, sort_order)